alphanumeric-acc/alphanumeric-acc.github.io/content/english/blog/post-Creating-Your-First-Spring-Cloud-Function-Embrace-Serverless-Computing-Part2.md.md

 ---
-title: "Creating Your First Spring Cloud Function: Embrace Serverless Computing [Part 2]"
+title: "Creating Your First Spring Cloud Function: Adopt Serverless Computing [Part 2]"
 meta_title: "servless, spring cloud function, java, spring boot, spring cloud"
 description: "In this article, we will create our first Spring Cloud Function and deploy it to AWS Lambda."
 date: 2023-06-19T00:00:00+00:00